 The Return to Hubbard's Last Camp

 Dillon Wallace’s 1913 canoe journey back to the site of the tragic death of his friend and expedition leader of 1903, Leonidas Hubbard, was summarized in the eleventh edition of The Lure of the Labrador Wild.
-The story was later presented on the lecture circuit and in some of the leading outdoor journals of the day.
-Back to the Labrador Wilds, intended by Wallace as the third book of a Labrador trilogy, but never published, is a tale every bit as fascinating and moving as The Lure of the Labrador Wild and The Long Labrador Trail.
-By clicking here you will be able to begin reading the thirty-seven chapters of unabridged text, complete with photos, Rudy Mauro has assembled from Wallace’s typed draft on his 1913 expedition through unexplored country to Hubbard’s last camp.
+The story was later presented on the lecture circuit and in condensed, popular style, in some of the leading outdoor history journals of the day.
+Back to the Labrador Wilds, never published in book form, is a tale as fascinating and moving as The Lure of the Labrador Wild and Wallace’s equally acclaimed sequel, The Long Labrador Trail.
+By clicking here, you will begin reading the thirty-seven chapters of unabridged text, with illustrations, Rudy Mauro has assembled from Wallace’s original draft of his 1913 expedition through unexplored country to Hubbard’s last camp and place of death.